cupy/cupy/docs/source/tutorial/kernel.rst

 Note that while we encourage the usage of ``complex<T>`` types for complex numbers (available by including ``<cupy/complex.cuh>`` as shown above), for CUDA codes already written using functions from ``cuComplex.h`` there is no need to make the conversion yourself: just set the option ``translate_cucomplex=True`` when creating a :class:`~cupy.RawKernel` instance.

-The CUDA kernel attributes can be retrieved by either accessing the :attr:`~cupy.RawKernel.attributes` dictionary, or by accessing the :class:`~cupy.RawKernel` object's attributes directly; the latter can also be used to set certain
+The CUDA kernel attributes can be retrieved by either accessing the :attr:`~cupy.RawKernel.function.attributes` dictionary, or by accessing the :attr:`~cupy.RawKernel.function` object's (:class:`~cupy.cuda.Function`) attributes directly; the latter can also be used to set certain
 attributes:

 .. doctest::